ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 The CloudSystem leverages Exchange Online, part of Office 365, to provide email capability without the need to deploy traditional email servers and gateways.
 Native Exchange Online security capabilities are enabled to prevent against email-related threats such as spoofing and phishing.
 Exchange Online is configured to route through the Agency’s existing email gateway.

-The advanced features of Office 365 ATP, including Safe Attachments and Safe Links which provide sandboxing of attachments and inspective of hyperlinks respectively, are enabled by the CloudSystem.
+The advanced features of Defender for Office 365, including Safe Attachments and Safe Links which provide sandboxing of attachments and inspective of hyperlinks respectively, are enabled by the CloudSystem.
 This provides email content filtering and expands on the default protections offered by Exchange Online Protection (EOP).

 #### Security controls provided by the CloudSystem

-* Exchange Online is configured to route through the Agency's existing email gateway.
+* Exchange Online is configured to route PROTECTED emails through the Agency's existing email gateway.
+Unclassified emails are not configured to be routed through the Agency's mail gateway.
 * Email traffic between external users and Exchange Online is encrypted with TLS 1.2.
 Exchange Online then forwards emails to the Agency's existing email gateway via an Exchange connector.
 * Exchange Online is not configured to act as an open relay.
+* Exchange Online implements TLS 1.2 for opportunistic TLS encryption where supported by the other mail server.
+* Exchange Online implements Mail Transfer Agent - Strict Transport Security (MTA-STS) for outbound mail flow.
 * Sender Policy Framework (SPF) is configured in Exchange Online using a hard fail record.
 SPF blocks are visible to the recipients.
 * DomainKeys Identified Mail (DKIM) is configured in Exchange Online and DKIM signatures on received emails are verified.
 * Domain-based Message Authentication, Reporting and Conformance (DMARC) records are configured in Exchange Online.
-* Office 365 ATP provides content filtering including sandboxing of attachments (Smart Attachments) and inspection of links (Smart Links).
+* Defender for Office 365 provides content filtering including sandboxing of attachments (Safe Attachments) and inspection of links (Safe Links).

 #### Residual controls to be addressed by the Agency

 * The Agency is responsible for controls implemented by their existing email gateway.
+* The Agency's gateway is responsible for blocking incoming emails that use an internal domain name as the source address.
+* The Agency's gateway is responsible for ensuring undeliverable notifications are only sent to sender that are verified by SPF or other trusted means.
 * The Agency is responsible for any backup or alternative email gateways.

 ## Network management